 The invention of magnetic resistance bikes has pretty much replaced belt drive and other types of friction mechanisms as the industry standard.

 The last form of resistance mechanism is air resistance.
 In these bikes the flywheel is actually a huge fan blade that will resist the turning of the wheel due to air resistance.
-This allows a very simple mechanism that offer more resistance the harder you pedal it.
+This allows a very simple mechanism that offers more resistance the harder you pedal it.
 The downside is that they will move A LOT of air when cycling hard and can get noisy.
 Both of which are not really good for home use.

-Exercise bikes are perfect for seniors
+Why exercise bikes are perfect for seniors

 So are exercise bikes a good option for seniors looking to get some exercise and improve cardiovascular conditioning?
 The answer is a sound yes!

 Stationary exercise bikes, especially recumbent models, are an excellent way for seniors to exercise.
 They are very safe because they don’t require any balancing besides sitting on the seat which is conveniently situated low enough that it doesn’t require any climbing on recumbent bikes.
+I think an exercise bike is one of the best exercise machines for seniors.

-Exercise bikes can be used by anyone who has normal function of the legs, no matter what their exercise background and body weight is.
+Exercise bikes can be used by anyone who has normal function of the legs.
+No matter what their exercise background and body weight is.

 Recumbent exercise bikes are also very easy on the lower back as they are ergonomically designed to support the lower back.
 The knee and hip joint angles are also more neutral and there is naturally no impact shock on the joints like in walking and jogging.

-So when it comes to exercise equipment for seniors at home, exercise bikes are one of the best investment you can make for improving cardiovascular health.
+So when it comes to exercise equipment for seniors at home, exercise bikes are one of the best investments you can make for improving cardiovascular health.
 Check out our tips on strength training equipment for home use.

 Even if you can comfortably walk, jog or run for extended periods, exercise bikes do offer the benefit of comfort of your home.